ccnmtl/case-consortium/content/case/case_112.md

   \ What happens when that cooperation is limited or nonexistent?</p><p>Epilogue,\
   \ Teaching Note</p><p><strong>Topics: i</strong>nternational public health; intergovernmental\
   \ organizations; crisis management; media relations</p>"
+"description_clean": "MSPH-13-0004.0 This case study takes students into the Beijing\
+  \ office of the World Health Organization as it dealt with the SARS crisis in early\
+  \ 2003.
+The WHO serves as the world’s monitor of disease outbreak and control.
+It\
+  \ is able to mobilize legions of the world’s best scientists to analyze, diagnose,\
+  \ prescribe treatments for and contain diseases.
+However, it depends on the cooperation\
+  \ of the countries experiencing an epidemic.
+What happens when that cooperation\
+  \ is limited or nonexistent?Epilogue, Teaching NoteTopics: international public\
-"epologue": "WHO SARS Epilogue.pdf"
+  \ health; intergovernmental organizations; crisis management; media relations" "epologue": "WHO SARS Epilogue.pdf"
 "faculty_notes": ""
 "faculty_only": ""